NEXT teacher training courses…..

 Apparent complication 1: Pronunciation comes to be seen by the learner, perhaps the teacher too, as rather mysterious, endless, conceptually elusive.
 It lacks a thinking tool or map or sense making mechanism.

 Solution 1: Use a properly constructed pronunciation chart.
 It provides a map, a thinking tool, a complete gestalt.
 It gives the cognitive mind what it needs by presenting it with a map that shows what has to be done, how sounds fit together and how they are made physically.
 The Sound Foundations chart offers such a map which brings all this together in one visual sweep.
 This map is not only a map to look at. it also constitutes the pronunciation whiteboard, on which problems solutions and experiments are tracked and worked on by students and teacher.

 For more on this explore The chart and physicality under the Topics sidebar

-Complication 2: Pronunciation is cognitively taught (perhaps like a university phonetics course) when it should be physically taught.
-Or if physically taught it is usually by repetition, which practises and rehearses the mother tongue grip, without helping the learner get free from that grip.
+Apparent complication 2: Pronunciation is cognitively taught (perhaps like a university phonetics course) when it should be physically taught.
+Or if physically taught it is usually by repetition, which in effect practises and rehearses the already embedded mother tongue grip, without helping the learner get free from that grip.